byronka/minum/docs/development_handbook.md

 System requirements:
 --------------------

-[JDK version 20](https://jdk.java.net/20/) is _required_, since it provides us the [virtual threads](https://openjdk.org/jeps/436) we need (and even so, virtual threading is a preview until JDK version 21).
+[JDK version 21](https://jdk.java.net/21/) is _required_, since it provides us the [virtual threads](https://openjdk.org/jeps/436) we need.

 Developed in two environments:
-* MacBook Pro with OS 12.0.1, with OpenJDK 20, GNU Make 3.81 and Rsync 2.6.9
+* MacBook Pro with OS 12.0.1, with OpenJDK 21, GNU Make 3.81 and Rsync 2.6.9
-* Windows 10 64-bit professional, on [Cygwin](https://www.cygwin.com/), OpenJDK 20, Gnu Make 4.4 and Rsync 3.2.7
+* Windows 10 64-bit professional, on [Cygwin](https://www.cygwin.com/), OpenJDK 21, Gnu Make 4.4 and Rsync 3.2.7

 Note that the build tool, _Gnu Make_, is already installed on Mac.
 On Windows you can install it through the Cygwin installer.
 See [here](https://www.cygwin.com/packages/summary/make.html)